-AMGC requires the following documentation:
+For consideration of a seasoned loan request, AMGC requires the following documentation:

-- AMGC Application for Insurance that is signed and dated by the lender - The loan closing date.
-This can be verified by indicating on the MI application or providing a copy of the final Closing Disclosure - Copy of the original loan application - Copy of the original Uniform Underwriting and Transmittal Summary - Copy of the current credit report within 120 days of the application date - A current payment history for the subject loan; there should be no more than one 30-day late payment in the last 12 months.
-If there has been a 30-day late payment, the loan must have been current for the most recent six months. - Current verbal VOE for each borrower or independent verification of self-employment - Copy of the original appraisal and subject property photographs - Current AVM/2055/Re-cert of value

-• If the property is located in a state with a declining market, or at the underwriter's discretion, a current appraisal may be required
+- AMGC Application for Insurance that is signed and dated by the lender.
+The application or submission form should indicate "SEASONED LOAN" - Letter of Explanation for MI request or inquiry letter from the GSE and supporting documentation - Copy of the original loan application (1003) - Copy of the original Uniform Underwriting and Transmittal Summary (1008) - Copy of the current credit report - A current payment history which indicates no 30-day late payments in the most recent 12 months. - Current verbal VOE for each borrower with qualifying income; independent verification of selfemployed applicants. - Copy of the original appraisal and subject property photographs - Current verification of property value (ex. forms 1004/70, form 2055, recertification of value, retro appraisal); at the underwriter's discretion, a current appraisal may be required